Van insurance groups

 Whether your van is for business use or a handy family runaround, prices for van insurance depend on several things - but one of them is which van insurance group it's in.

 The Association of British Insurer’s (ABI’s) Group Rating System categorises vans or light commercial vehicles (LCVs) into groups, to provide insurers with their relative risk.

-Every make and model of van is assigned to one insurance group.
-Generally, the lower the group your van is in, the less insurance you’ll have to pay.
+Every make and model of van is assigned to an insurance group.
+Generally, the lower the group your van is in, the less your insurance will cost.

 Vans produced before 2016 are placed in groups one to 20, with group one typically paying the least and group 20 the most.